 And that is not all.
-Let me mention the Problems of the Day, run this year by Kip, or was it Philip?
+Let me mention the Problems of the Day, run this year once again by Mr L, with the new twist of instant illustration by Philip.
 These are thinking out of the box problems.
 They are only sometimes solved by traditional mathematical techniques; they usually need some sort of clever special idea.
 But many problems in life as well as mathematics need clever special ideas, so practice in looking for them is very valuable - as well as great fun.

 So that's an overview of what we do in the official academic program of the camp.
 Before I go on to the unofficial part, I want to say something about the sense of community in the academic part.
-Let me begin with a statement a student made 2 years ago on one of our student surveys.
+Let me begin with a statement a student made several years ago on one of our student surveys.
 He or she wrote: This is the first time I have felt mediocre.
+Along the same lines, a counselor this year reported to me that some older campers were saying, these young little kids are so smart, what am I doing here?

-I want to turn that statement around.
+I want to turn these feelings of mediocrity around.
 While the density of math-smart people in the world is low, in absolute numbers we are actually quite large.
-What this MathPather was saying was: before now I noticed only the density and felt special; at MathPath I suddenly saw the absolute numbers.
+What this MathPathers were saying was: before now I noticed only the density and felt special; at MathPath I suddenly saw the absolute numbers.

-But this is a good thing.
-There is a vibrant worldwide community of math people; together we accomplish a lot and there is a place for us all.
+But these absolute numbers are a good thing.
+There is a vibrant worldwide community of math people; together we accomplish a lot and there is a place for us all, the really smart and the really really smart.
 At MathPath you began to see the collaborative nature of that community.
-In all my classes there were many students who made good contributions.
+In all my classes and plenaries there were many students who made good contributions.
 There were many winners for the Problems of the Day and the various other contests.
+In most classwork at MathPath you were encouraged to work together and there were no grades.
 We are all in this together, and together we should feel proud and accomplished, not mediocre.

 So let me go on to the unofficial part of the program.
 The key aspect is how you students interact with each other.
-Sometimes you talk math, sometimes you teach each other how to solve Rubik's Cube, often you just kid around.
+Sometimes you talk math, sometimes you show each other how to solve puzzles, often you just kid around.
 But as someone said in the 2008 EndCamp Survey, this is a camp where it is ok to be a geeky math kid because there are lots of geeky math kids.
 As a result, you do all sorts of things that geeky kids like to do.

-Among these are all the games and tournaments - chess, Set, other card games, pool, table tennis, but also soccer, Frisbee, racketball, tennis and pickleball.
-And then there are the great trips - tubing, cycling, indoor rock climbing, the Minnesota Science museum, and yes, for those who want to shop until they drop, the (audience answers Mall of America).
+Among these are all the games and tournaments - chess, Set, other card games, Canadian Parliamentary Debate, but also pool, table tennis, soccer, Frisbee, racketball, tennis and pickleball.
+And then there are the great trips - hiking, cycling, indoor rock climbing, the Boston Science museum, and Six Flags amusement park.